google/android-emulator-hypervisor-driver/README.md

 ## For Windows 7 users
 According to Microsoft, SHA1 driver signing is deprecated (Read more [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates)
 ).
-Version 1.8 (or above) cannot be loaded on Windows 7 by default.
+Version 1.8 to 2.1 cannot be loaded on Windows 7 by default.
 Please use version 1.7 instead.
-Users may disable driver signature enforcement in order to use version 1.8 or above.
+Users may disable driver signature enforcement in order to use version 1.8 to 2.1.

+Starting from version 2.2, Windows 7 is not supported any more.

 ## Contributing
 If you would like to contribute a patch to the code base, please read